pteranoboy/Memory-game/README.md

 # Memory-game
-A memory-game made with javascript
+A memory-game of country flags, made with HTML, CSS & JavaScript.
+Flags are made with CSS.